MetaphorData/connectors/metaphor/monte_carlo/README.md

 ## Setup

 We recommend creating a dedicated API Key for the connector to use.
-Follow the [instruction](https://docs.getmontecarlo.com/docs/creating-an-api-token#creating-an-api-key) to create a new API key and write down the API key id and token.
+Follow the [instruction](https://docs.getmontecarlo.com/docs/creating-an-api-token#creating-an-api-key) to create a new API key and note down the API key ID and token.

 ## Config File